Liquid Information Flow Control: Overview

+Perhaps surprisingly, the snippet \T{bad2} is also ill-typed: we cannot bind \T{getSSN bob} to the rest of the computation, whose output label permits output to \T{alice}.
+The code does not actually leak \T{b} to \T{alice}.
+Instead, \toolname flags this snippet because our information flow tracking is \emph{coarse-grained}~\cite{buiras2015hlio,StefanMMR17,VassenaR16}, and restricts outputs based on all the data \emph{in scope}; in particular, the output to \T{alice} on line 5 should be rejected because \T{b}, which is not visible to \T{alice}, is still in scope on line 5.

+This coarse-grained approach to IFC is simpler, but as expressive as fine-grained IFC~\cite{rajani2019expressiveness}.
+We simply need to tweak the code to express the desired program: \T{ok2} performs the same actions in the same order, but with a different binding structure.
+Here lines 2 and 3 handling \T{bob}'s data are grouped into one \T{TIO} computation, while lines 4 and 5 handling \T{alice}'s data are grouped into another \T{TIO} computation; the two actions are then sequenced with \T{seq}, which lets the type checker know that no information flows between the two, leading to a well-typed program.

-\custompar{Type inference.} The \toolname type inference engine is based on the Liquid Types framework~\cite{RondonKaJh08,CosmanJ17}.
-As such, it uses the typing rules to generate a system of subtyping constraints over tagged types, and then uses the definition of contravariant subtyping to reduce them to the following system of \emph{Horn constraints} over policy predicates:
+\custompar{Type checking} The \toolname type checker is based on the \emph{liquid types} inference framework~\cite{RondonKaJh08,CosmanJ17}.
+To type-check a \T{TIO} computation, it uses the types of the API functions to generate a system of subtyping constraints over \T{TIO} types.
+It then relies on the definition of co- and contravariant subtyping to reduce subtyping constraints to a system of \emph{constrained Horn clauses} (CHCs), \ie implications between (possibly unknown) refinement predicates.
+For example, the snippet \T{ok1} from \autoref{code:toy-ex} generates the following CHCs (trivial constraints are omitted):